 The superior gluteal artery is a branch of the posterior section of internal iliac artery.
 It enters the gluteal region via greater sciatic foramen above the piriformis together with the superior gluteal nerve.
 Here it breaks up into the superficial and deep branches.
 The superficial branch enters between gluteus medius and maximus, and supplies both of them.
 The deep branch enters laterally between gluteus medius and minimus, and subdivides into upper and lower branches.
 The upper branch takes part in the formation of spinous anastomosis near the anterior superior iliac spine and the lower branch takes part in the formation of trochanteric anastomosis.

 The inferior gluteal artery is a branch of anterior section of the internal iliac artery and enters in the gluteal region below the piriformis together with the inferior gluteal nerve and continues together with the posterior cutaneous nerve of the thigh.
 It produces 3 sets of branches:

 - Anastomotic branches to cruciate and trochanteric anastomoses.

-- Artery to sciatic nerve (Latin arteria nervi ischiadici) accompanies the sciatic nerve and sinks into its substance to provide it.
+- Artery to sciatic nerve (Latin arteria nervi ischiadici) accompanies the sciatic nerve and sinks into its substance to supply it.
 It’s the remnant of the axis artery of the lower limb.

 Nerves of The Gluteal Region